-'''

-my_string = "Hello world!"

-my_string[4]

-Indexing begins at 0.

-'0'

-my_string[-1]

-Negative indices count backward from the end.

-111

-Slice from the 0th to the 5th character (not including the 5th character).

-my_string[:5]

-'Hello'

-Slice from the 6th character to the end.

-my_string[6:]

-'world!'
+''' 'world!'

 Slice from the 3rd to the 8th character (not including the 8th character).

 my_string[3:8]

 'lo wo'

 Get every other character in the string.

 my_string[::2]

 'Hlowrd'

 '''

 Problem 4.
-Write two new functions, called first_half() and backward().
+Write two new functions, called first\half() and backward().

-- first_half() should accept a parameter and return the first half of it, excluding the middle character if there is an odd number of characters.
+- first\half() should accept a parameter and return the first half of it, excluding the middle character if there is an odd number of characters.
 (Hint: the built-in function len() returns the length of the input.) - 2.
-The backward() function should accept a parameter and reverse the order of its characters using slicing, then return the reversed string.
+The backward() function should accept a parameter and reverse the order of its characters using slicing, then return the reversed parameter.

 (Hint: The step parameter used in slicing can be negative.)